MichaelBelousov/MichaelBelousov.github.io/src/src/blog/zig_error_payloads.md

-Remember that `zig:LANG>errdefer` is important in cases such as when you allocated something to return to the caller to own, but now they receive only the error and you need to destroy your partial result to not leak it.
+Remember that `zig:LANG>errdefer` is important in cases such as when you allocated something to return to the caller to own, but now they receive only the error and you need to destroy your partial successful result to not leak resources.

 ```zig
 fn errdeferParseJson(alloc: std.mem.Allocator, diagnostic: ?*Diagnostic) std.ArrayList([]const u8) {